timdeschryver/eslint-plugin-ngrx/docs/rules/prefer-effect-callback-in-block-statement.md

 ## Rule Details

-This rule prefers that the callback of an effect is a block statements.
+This rule prefers that the callback of an effect is a block statement.
 This makes it easier to troubleshoot type errors, for when example an RxJS operator isn't imported.

 Examples of **incorrect** code for this rule: